Rafash2000/Rafash2000/README.md

 ## Experience
 My future job ...
 ## Education
-Student of the 6rd semester of computer science at the WSB University in Gdańsk
+Student of the 6rd semester of IT at the WSB University in Gdańsk
 ## Skills
 -Java

--C#
+-C#/.NET

 -C++

--C
 ## Contact
 rafalbarylka@gmail.com